ICCS 2022 Framework

 • Civic roles and identities

-• Explanation: Refers to knowledge and understanding of the individual’s civic roles and identities and their perceptions of these roles and identities that include roles and identities related to concepts of nation, ethnic origin, and cultural heritage.
+• Explanation: Referred to knowledge and understanding of the individual’s civic roles and identities and their perceptions of these roles and identities.
+Civic roles and identities include those that are related to concepts of nation, ethnic origin, and cultural heritage.

 • Sub-domains: